 13 Questions With… Jason Reid

-Posted by CLA Govt Library and Info Mgmt Professionals Network on 2013-05-21
+Posted by Govt Library and Info Mgmt Professionals Network on 2013-05-21

 Director, GCDOCS Enterprise Program Management Office, Public Works and Government Services Canada